 Hawaii has been granted 14 awards that total $1,204,918 to provide 14 health centers that operate 79 sites statewide with the funds needed to provide outreach and enrollment services to approximately 21,516 people who might otherwise not know about the Hawaii health exchange.
 Last year, these centers served 144,427 people, of which nearly 24 percent were uninsured.

 To learn more about ObamaCare and how it will affect consumers see this.
 More information on different topics on ObamaCare in general are available here as well as implication of ObamaCare on small businesses is described here.Looking for Affordable Health Insurance?
-You can use this SINGLE PAGE form to get affordable Hawaii health insurance quotes outside exchange and save money.
-If you are above 64 years, then use this link to Get FREE Medicare quotes from the most trusted carriers.
-(Both, our recommended affiliate links)
+You can use this FAST AND EASY form to get affordable Hawaii health insurance quotes for obamacare plans and save money.
+(Our recommended affiliate links)